Date of Last Update

 Purchasing of Outside Content

-All web-based locally installed technology, as well as software obtained from third-parties that the University chooses to make available on University websites, is expected to conform to accessibility standards set forth in this policy.
+All web-based content and systems, whether developed internally or obtained from third-parties that the University chooses to make available, is expected to conform to accessibility standards set forth in this policy.
 Accessibility of these technologies should be verified by University staff with demonstrated ability in accessibility evaluation.
 This verification process should be accomplished through hands-on evaluation of the product, prior to purchase.

 When evaluating third-party products, it is advisable to choose the most accessible product in the space.
 However, not always will there be accessible choices, or the most accessible choice may not align with other dominant selection criteria.
 In cases where a product with limited accessibility has been purchased, interim, equivalent accommodations documented in an approved ADA exception should be in place until the service can be made accessible.